-I already recommend staying in Downtown Vancouver because of the ease of using public transit to get around Vancouver from the Downtown core.
+Staying in Downtown Vancouver makes things simple because of the ease of using public transit to get around Vancouver from the Downtown core.
 This is doubly true if there's snow in Vancouver.

 Because snow in Vancouver slows everything down--and (if bad enough) closes some businesses and schools--staying Downtown is important.
 By staying Downtown and within walking distance of a Canada Line / SkyTrain Station you will also be able to walk to grocery stores, pharmacies, and shops.
 In other words: you can still get around and find everything you need, even if the road conditions are grim.